ishatag/Predictive_maintenance/README.md

 # Predictive_maintenance
-Predict machine failures (binary + multiclass), identify failure types,
+Predict machine failures (binary + multiclass) and identify failure types.
+Using the analysis, provide a summary to stakeholders.